-Under ASC 718, Compensation-Stock-based Compensation, we measure and recognize compensation expense for restricted stock units (RSUs), and stock options granted to our employees and directors based on the fair value of the awards as of the date of grant.
+We measure and recognize compensation expense for restricted stock units (RSUs), and stock options granted to our employees and directors based on the fair value of the awards as of the date of grant.
 The fair value of stock options is estimated at the date of grant using the Black-Scholes option pricing model that requires management to apply judgment and make estimates, including:

-- the expected term of the stock option award, which we calculate using the simplified method, as permitted by the SEC Staff Accounting Bulletin No. 110, Share-Based Payment, as we have insufficient historical information regarding our stock options to provide a basis for an estimate; - the expected volatility of our underlying common stock, which we estimate based on the historical volatility of the historical and implied future volatility of our common stock; - the risk-free interest rate, which we based on the yield curve of U.S. Treasury securities with periods commensurate with the expected term of the options being valued; - the expected dividend yield, which we estimate to be zero based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends; and - the fair value of our common stock on the date of grant.
+- the expected term of the stock option award, which we calculate using the simplified method, as we have insufficient historical information regarding our stock options to provide a basis for an estimate; - the expected volatility of our underlying common stock, which we estimate based on the historical volatility of the historical and implied future volatility of our common stock; - the risk-free interest rate, which we based on the yield curve of U.S. Treasury securities with periods commensurate with the expected term of the options being valued; - the expected dividend yield, which we estimate to be zero based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends; and - the fair value of our common stock on the date of grant.